user-Layo/GitDemo/README.md

 # GitDemo App
-This a demo app about git course.
+This a sample repos about git course.

 ## Roadmap
  * Add new features